apache/kafka/tests/README.md

 Local Quickstart
 ----------------
 This quickstart will help you run the Kafka system tests on your local machine.
+Note this requires bringing up a cluster of virtual machines on your local computer, which is memory intensive; it currently requires around 10G RAM.
 For a tutorial on how to setup and run the Kafka system tests, see https://cwiki.apache.org/confluence/display/KAFKA/tutorial+-+set+up+and+run+Kafka+system+tests+with+ducktape